As production costs rise, free-to-air broadcasters will struggle to compete, says Simon Cornwell.

 Second, audiences are becoming choosier.

 We buy choice.
 But as we buy choice, we consume less.
 We become pickier, and we only invest our time in things that we feel are worthwhile.
 The PSBs lack the financial strength to try to please everyone.
 They can only win with a much more radical strategy.

-At one end of the spectrum, we need to be making low-cost, highly innovative programming that may break out and compete with big-budget rivals.
+At one end of the spectrum, we need to be making cheap research papers online, highly innovative programming that may break out and compete with big-budget rivals.
 To pick two examples: Fleabag, and some years before that Skins, are proof that our talent, and our broadcasters, can excel in that arena.

 At the other end, if our free-to-air broadcasters are to offer shows that can compete, then they have to commit the resources required to deliver at that level.
 And they must take risks.
 The shows we talk about around the watercooler – The Handmaid’s Tale, Top Of The Lake, True Detective – all took huge risks.
 To compete, we must be bold.

 But it’s not only about creative risk-taking.